Xoya0/AskO/README.md

-# AskO - Vital Anonymous Messaging App
+# AskO - Viral Anonymous Messaging App

 **AskO** is a viral, no-auth, link-based anonymous messaging application inspired by NGL.
 It allows users to receive anonymous questions and reply to them with pretty cards shared directly to Instagram Stories.